 - Heating and Cooling System – Highly-efficient, cost-effective, heating and cooling systems are essential to meeting the NetZero energy goal.
 The Mitsubishi air source ductless mini-split heat pump is the answer.
 Each room is individually heated and cooled.
-These systems are highly energy efficient and don’t have the shortcomings of central, forced-air systems or the high costs of thermal heat pumps.
+These systems are highly energy efficient and not have the shortcomings of central, forced-air systems or the high costs of thermal heat pumps.

-- Energy Efficient Lighting – LED lights are standard in a Red Hawk home.
+- Energy Efficient Lighting – LED lights are Included in a Red Hawk home.
 LEDs are energy efficient and last many years longer than other lighting options.
 LEDs meet a variety of lighting needs from very bright white light to soft, warm light.
 Selecting the right LED lights for the task, locating lights strategically, and utilizing natural light can drastically reduce a home’s energy use.

-- Deako Smart Lighting energy management – The Deako Simple Switch is standard throughout a Red Hawk home.
+- Deako Smart Lighting energy management – The Deako Simple Switch is Included throughout a Red Hawk home.
 Every simple switch can be upgraded to smart Deako inserts.
 Make your home smarter to fit your evolving needs.
 All Deako Smart inserts are available at Amazon.
 Upgrade as you learn more about your lighting use habits.

-- Energy Efficient Appliances – we recommend energy star KitchenAid energy efficient appliances
+- Energy Efficient Appliances – We recommend energy star KitchenAid energy efficient appliances

 - Solar Panels – Now for the final touch to achieve NetZero.
-Add Grid-tied solar photovoltaic (PV) panels that currently provide the most cost-effective form of renewable energy for the Red Hawk NetZero home.
-A solar array sized to offset the energy consumption of a Red Hawk home is the final step to a NetZero home.
+Add solar array of Grid-tied solar photovoltaic (PV) panels that currently provide the most cost-effective form of renewable energy for the Red Hawk NetZero A solar array sized to offset the energy consumption of a Red Hawk home is the final step to a NetZero home.
 The solar array can power all the energy needs of a Red Hawk NetZero home including lighting, heating and cooling systems, appliances and hot water.